claws-scot/claws-scot.github.io/meetings/meeting-220613-N.md

 NB: primed quantities are quantities extracted from OpenDrift simulations
-Non primed symbols are found in Edwards and Sharples (1986).
+Non-primed quantities are found in Edwards and Sharples (1986).

 Total area GeoJSON = 106.26 km<sup>2</sup>